arc4n63l52/sortinghat-/README.md

 # sortinghat-
 Codecademy project in C++
-Project was created to assit in learing the concepts of conditionals and logic.
+Project was created to re enforce concpets taught in conditionals and logic.